darrell60rabec5z/notes/README.md

 2. KISS (Keep It Simple, Stupid) principle advocates for simple designs unless there's a clear reason to make them complex.
 3. YAGNI (You Aren't Gonna Need It) reminds us not to add functionality until it's necessary.
 4. SOLID principles are fundamental to creating software that is easy to maintain and extend over time.

+# 2024-02-03
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, it means that writing clean, readable, and maintainable code is often more valuable than over-engineering complex solutions.
+Strive to write code that's easy to understand and modify, as this leads to fewer bugs, easier collaboration, and better scalability in the long run."

+This quote encapsulates the essence of modern software development practices where clarity and simplicity are celebrated over unnecessary complexity.
+It reminds programmers to focus on producing efficient yet straightforward solutions, adhering to the principles of good design, modularity, and minimalism.